azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

     module.exports = router;
     ```

-1. Replace the `<Text Analytics API Key>` in line 1 of the index.js file and the `<Resource Name>` in line 2 with the details for your Cognitive Service.
+1. Replace the `<Text Analytics API Key>` in line 1 of the index.js file awith the API Key of your Cognitive Service.
     Save the changes.

 1. Some additional NPM packages need to be installed: